-Student Handbooks are available in the office.
 A quick guide to the dress code and our electronics policy are listed below.
-For more detailed rules, please pick up a handbook.
+For more detailed rules, please review the entire handbook.

 We believe the outward appearance is a reflection of our inner heart.